DALSA-Lab/cpp_python_project_template/README.md

 ### GitHub Actions
 - **Formatting**: Automatic styling (ruff format for Python, clang-format for C++) before merging into main
 - **Linting**: Automatic linting (ruff for Python, clang-tidy for C++) before merging into main
-- **Documentation**: Automatic build and deployment to GitHub Pages after merging into main
+- **Documentation**: Automatic build and deployment to GitHub Pages when updating main

 ## Before Using This Template
 If you haven't done so already, check the following: